milkyway-labs/architecture/README.md

 # Development

+**Our dedicated team of engineers is actively building the following contracts and program.
+We’re planning to open source them in the near future.**

 ## CosmWasm Smart Contracts

-This repository contains MilkyWay's core contracts that will be deployed and operated on [Osmosis](https://osmosis.zone/).
+The MilkyWay's core contracts that will be deployed and operated on [Osmosis](https://osmosis.zone/).

-**We’re planning to open source this soon.**

 ## MilkyWay Daemon

 The MilkyWay daemon is an off-chain program written in Go that provides convenient functionalities for operators to use.
 Also, it contains coordinator program to coordinate between the Osmosis and Celestia.

-**We’re planning to open source this soon.**